polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 } {poly_codegen_name = "c0"}
 ```

 Note that the invariant load on %A has been hoisted.
-When this is executed, we obtain:
+When we execute this, we
+get:

 ```
 # With tiling
 $ mlir-opt -hopt -lower-to-llvm hopt.mlir | mlir-cpu-runner -O3 -e main -entry-point-result=void -shared-libs=lib/libmlir_runner_utils.so > /dev/null